The TCFV prevention team is happy to support prevention initiatives across the state with a selection of webinars.

 Supporting Youth Survivors | Challenging Adultism in Clinical Interventions

-When working with a young person who has experienced relationship violence, we consider the additional barriers minors face in accessing services such as shelter, counseling, and protective orders.
+When working with a young person who has experienced relationship violence, we consider the additional barriers minors face in accessing services such as shelter, counseling and protective orders.
 We may be overlooking barriers present within our own therapeutic interventions and agency practices with youth clients.
 Join us for an interactive webinar developed to help agency staff reflect on how best to support youth survivors.
-Participants will have an opportunity to assess agency and counselor readiness for providing services to youth survivors and consider strategies to counter the impact adultism can have on therapeutic relationships between adults and youth.
+Participants will have an opportunity to assess agency and counselor readiness for providing services to youth survivors.
+They will also be able to consider strategies to counter the impact adultism can have on therapeutic relationships between adults and youth.

 Supporting Youth Leadership and Creativity | Adolescent Brain Development for Prevention Workers

-Young people’s curiosity, creativity, and passion are by design; their brains are developmentally geared toward problem-solving and experimentation.
-They are poised to lead prevention efforts in their communities given the right supports.
+Young people’s curiosity, creativity and passion are by design.
+Their brains are developmentally geared toward problem-solving and experimentation.
+They are poised to lead prevention efforts in their communities given the right support.
 This webinar features information on brain development relevant to prevention workers and community educators engaged with youth of various ages.
-María Limón, the TCFV prevention coordinator, will focus on strategies that prevention workers can employ to heighten teens’ strengths and support their leadership and learning.
+María Limón, TCFV’s prevention coordinator, will focus on strategies that prevention workers can employ to heighten teens’ strengths and support their leadership and learning.

 We’re in this Together | Folding Prevention into our Advocacy

-Our movement envisions a world where no one would dream of humiliating, hurting, dominating, or controlling the person they love.
-Primary prevention is at the heart of our work.
-From children’s advocates to development staff, we can all promote prevention messaging, and cross-team collaborations bolster our program’s prevention and community education work.
-Tyreena Heck and María Limón, TCFV’s prevention coordinators, will present prevention strategies that can be employed agency-wide.
+Our movement envisions a world where no one would dream of humiliating, hurting, dominating or controlling the person they love.
+Prevention is at the heart of our work.
+From children’s advocates to development staff, we can all promote prevention messaging.
+Cross-team collaborations bolster our program’s prevention and community education work.
+Tyreena Heck and María Limón, TCFV’s prevention coordinators, will present prevention strategies that can be employed throughout your agency.

 Resources for Prevention workers and program leadership

-Prevent Connect – The Go-To online resource for primary prevention of sexual and domestic violence.
+Prevent Connect – The go-to online resource for primary prevention of sexual and domestic violence.
 They offer podcasts, a newsletter and a very active email listserv.
-When we say ‘very’, we mean VERY.

-Teaching to Transform: Searchable Resources for Violence Prevention Education (Coming Soon…) – This database offers hundreds of resources for your work to end relationship violence across the lifespan.
-Search it to find everything current for the prevention classroom–from curricula and lesson plans to videos, games, guides, and posters.
+Teaching to Transform: Searchable Resources for Violence Prevention Education (Coming Soon…) – This database offers hundreds of resources for your work to end relationship violence across lifespans.
+Search to find everything current for the prevention classroom – from curricula and lesson plans to videos, games, guides and posters.

-Spectrum of Prevention – Developed by established workers in the field of prevention, this graphic illustrates the multi-faceted approaches that are necessary for real norms change.
+Spectrum of Prevention – Developed by established workers in the field of prevention, this graphic illustrates the multi-faceted approaches that are necessary to change norms.
 It has fueled the development of other programs and articles.

-The Community Tool Box – This global resource offers more than 7,000 pages of practical guidance in creating change.
-And it’s FREE!
+The Community Tool Box – This global resource offers over 7,000 pages of practical guidance in creating change for FREE!

-Prevention Program Planning and Evaluation – Need help charting out a logic model and evaluation plan?
+Prevention Program Planning and Evaluation – Need help charting out an evaluation plan?
 This resource is for you.

 Youth Participatory Evaluation (YPE) – Learn about youth participatory evaluation (YPE), an approach that engages young people in evaluating the programs, organizations and systems designed to serve them.

-Planning for Prevention – Charting a course for an organization’s success is no easy task.
-This guide helps anyone from leadership to prevention educators build a logic model that ensures success.
+Planning for Prevention – Ensuring an organization’s success is difficult.
+This guide helps everyone from leadership to prevention educators build a logic model that ensures success.

-Developing an Organization’s Social Media Policy – This clear, concise guide will help an organization take steps to develop a social media policy, and covers everything from administering web pages to responding to comments.
+Developing an Organization’s Social Media Policy – This clear, concise guide helps an organization develop a social media policy, covering everything from administering web pages to responding to comments.

-Current Research – The Center for Disease Control’s Violence Prevention Institute has a plethora of data useful to support needs assessments as well as identify applicable best practices.
+Current Research – The Center for Disease Control’s Violence Prevention Institute has a plethora of data useful to support needs assessments and identify best practices.